Grunwalskii/PSPFatSave-Public/README.md

 ## Status

 **Beta.** Please read before using:
+- Do not expect it to work with other plugins ("prxshot_png_mod_by_lman_v0.2_fixed" for example messes up OC Warning message, Auto Start and Intro Skipp function)
 - Can corrupt the Memory Stick (has not happened in testing so far).
 - Can reset PSP system settings (happened once; since fixed).
 - No guarantee that a save succeeds — there is a real chance of a crash and loss of any unsaved progress.